Favorite Africa Photos

 Because of the constant parade of vehicles, animals don't pay much attention to them.
 Great photo opportunities consequently abound.
 Notice the huge tusks on this fellow.

-And I mean the middle of nowhere!
+And I do mean the middle of nowhere!
+It's simply spectacular!

 On our last evening in Namibia, our driver parked the vehicle and suggested we ascend a small hill.
 The view was breath-taking.
 We had a "sundowner" (drinks and a few snacks) as the sun slowly eased itself below the horizon.
+It was a very special moment.

 You can't imagine the sensation of having a couple of elephant trunks resting on your shoulders.
 The trunks are heavy!
 And to have an enormous elephant muscle its trunk up to the table while you're eating lunch?
 Priceless!
 (Alan Groves took these photos.)

+As the sun sets, we stop for some drinks and snacks.
+(Left, brother Jim talks with our guide.)
 Just looking at these pictures again gets me thinking about my next trip.
 I can't wait to return to Africa!